CHEROKEE COUNTY DUI ATTORNEYS REPRESENTING CLIENTS ACCUSED OF DRUNK DRIVING

-If you are charged with a Canton DUI, Ball Ground DUI, Holly Springs DUI, or Woodstock DUI you may have two arraignments.
+If you are charged with a DUI in or around Atlanta or Cobb County, you may have two arraignments.
 Your first arraignment is in Municipal Court, and if you plead not guilty and demand a jury trial, you will receive a second arraignment usually in Cherokee County State Court after the Cherokee County Solicitor’s Office receives your case and files an accusation in State Court.
 Most arraignments can be waived, and a not guilty plea entered by your attorney without you having to appear.

-DUI defense attorney Jeremy Hayes has experience defending a Cherokee County DUI case.
+DUI defense attorney Jeremy Hayes has years of experience defending driving under the influence of alcohol or drug cases and working to help clients keep their driver’s license and avoid a conviction.
 Did you know that Cherokee County’s police officers are trained to conduct DUI investigations the exact same way officers in every other jurisdiction in America are trained to conduct them?
-They are because DUI investigations are standardized investigations.
+This is because DUIs are standardized investigations.

-That means Cherokee County police officers are held to the exact same standards as every other police officer in every other Georgia county.
-Thus, when you hire a Cherokee County DUI defense attorney that knows how Georgia officers are trained to conduct DUI investigations, he can review the officer’s investigation to see if they properly administered the standardized field sobriety tests and other aspects of a standardized DUI investigation which he or she is relying upon in bringing a case against you.
+That means these police officers are held to the exact same standards as every other police officer in every other Georgia county.
+Thus, when you hire a DUI defense attorney that knows how Georgia officers are trained to conduct DUI investigations, he can review the officer’s investigation to see if they properly administered the standardized field sobriety tests and other aspects of a standardized DUI investigation which he or she is relying upon in bringing a case against you.

 Standardized field sobriety tests are the tests that were likely administered to you as part of your officer’s DUI investigation.
 They include the Horizontal Gaze Nystagmus (HGN) test (which is where the officer repeatedly passes a finger or other object back and forth in front of your eyes), the walk-and-turn test, and the one-leg stand test.
 If standardized field sobriety tests are not administered properly, the results are not reliable evidence against you!

-Attorney Jeremy Hayes is a member of the American Association of Premier DUI Attorneys and has special training in using the National Highway Transportation Safety Administration (NHTSA) training manuals to evaluate Cherokee County DUI investigations, identify the improper administration of standardized field sobriety testing, and use that information to build your defense to a Cherokee County DUI.
-Not all DUI attorneys are created equal.
+Attorney Jeremy Hayes is a member of the American Association of Premier DUI Attorneys and has special training in using the National Highway Transportation Safety Administration (NHTSA) training manuals to evaluate DUI investigations, identify the improper administration of standardized field sobriety testing, and use that information to build your defense to a DUI.
+Not all attorneys are created equal.

-To have the best possible chance at building a successful defense to your Cherokee County DUI case, you need an attorney who not only has the knowledge and experience to be able to attack the foundation of the prosecution’s DUI case – the DUI tests – but one who is willing to devote the time it takes to thoroughly evaluate the case and identify each and every potential problem in the police and prosecution’s case.
-We see it as our duty to our clients to devote that kind of time to the defense of every DUI case we take on.
+To have the best possible chance at building a successful defense to your case, you need an attorney who not only has the knowledge and experience to be able to attack the foundation of the prosecution’s case – the tests – but one who is willing to devote the time it takes to thoroughly evaluate the case and identify each and every potential problem in the police and prosecution’s case.
+We see it as our duty to each client to devote that kind of time to the defense of every DUI case we take on.

-It’s how we would want our defense attorney to work for us if we were on the client’s side of the table, and we believe it is the best way to defend Cherokee County DUI cases.
-As a result, that time investment is built into the fee structure at our firm, and it is why we candidly acknowledge we are likely not going to be your cheapest option for DUI defense.
-But we also believe that with so much at stake in a Cherokee County DUI, your investment in your own defense and your own future is always worthwhile.
+It’s how we would want our defense attorney to work for us if we were on the client’s side of the table, and we believe it is the best way to provide legal representation.
+As a result, that time investment is built into the fee structure at our firm, and it is why we candidly acknowledge we are likely not going to be your cheapest option for a defense.
+But we also believe that with so much at stake in a drunk driving case, your investment in your own defense and your own future is always worthwhile.

-Give us a call today to schedule a consultation to discuss your Cherokee County DUI case.
+Give us a call today to schedule a consultation to discuss your case.